 Pitfalls to Avoid When Using Payroll Outsourcing Services

-Don’t Cancel Your Existing Service Before You Have Year-End Data
+Don’t Cancel Existing Service Before Securing Year-end Data

-It sounds like a no-brainer, but imagine you decide to change vendors in November.
-If you cancel your existing service prior to year end, you may have trouble getting tax documents out after the first of the year.
-Before you change over payroll, make sure you have all the data you need out of the old system.
+It sounds like a no-brainer, but imagine if you decide to change vendors in November.
+If you cancel your existing service prior to year-end, you may have trouble getting tax documents out after the first of the year.
+Before you change payroll services, make sure you have all of the data you need out of the old system.

 Don’t Hire an Unqualified Bookkeeper or Accountant

-Vet the business or person you’re outsourcing to; make sure that they haven’t had any legal action against them.
+Vet your outsourcing partner or professional to make sure they haven’t had any legal action against them.
 Look at online reviews.
 Ask for references.
 Run a background check.
-You’re giving this person or vendor direct access to your business accounts and confidential employee data, such as SSNs, birthdates, and checking account routing numbers.
+You’re giving this person or vendor direct access to your business accounts and confidential employee data such as Social Security numbers, birth dates, and checking account routing numbers.